Graduate certificate in Child Life and Community Health

 See the Fees and Other Costs section.
 There will be additional costs for textbooks, and for the internship there may be associated travel and living expenses.

-There are 15 credits in the Graduate certificate in Child Life and Community Health.
 Students will complete three courses and a 600-hour internship in a clinical setting.
 It is expected that students will take between four and five semesters to meet all certificate requirements.

 The program is located at the Abbotsford campus.

 Courses will be delivered in a face-to-face format.
 The internship (CYC 711) will be a clinical experience at regional, provincial, national, or international health care organizations with whom UFV has established affiliation agreements.
 The learning modules for the clinical internship are available online for students and clinical supervisors to access as distance learners.

 ||Transitions: Working with Grief and Loss

 ||Child Life and Community Health

 Transfer credit and/or PLAR credit will not be accepted for CYC 711 (Child Life Internship).